Global Chinese Philanthropy Lecture by Mark Sidel (University of Wisconsin-Madison)

 Mark Sidel is Doyle-Bascom Professor of Law and Public Affairs at the University of Wisconsin-Madison, and a longtime specialist on philanthropy and civil society in China, India, Vietnam and Asia more generally.
 He served in program positions supporting civil society and philanthropy at the Ford Foundation in Beijing, Hanoi, Bangkok, and New Delhi before entering academic life.
 Sidel has written extensively on state-society relations in Asia and on policy toward and regulation of philanthropy and nongovernmental organizations across the region, including more than four decades of work on China.
 He has consulted widely with foundations, NGOs, aid agencies, and international organizations.

-This quarterly lecture series is part of the Global Chinese Philanthropy Research and Training Program.
-Interested individuals who RSVP and complete the requirements can earn a Certificate of Participation from the UCLA International Institute.
+This free public lecture is part of the Global Chinese Philanthropy Research and Training Program and made possible with the support of the Cyrus Tang Foundation.

 Please upgrade to a browser that supports HTML5 audio or install Flash.